Content Map Terms

 Immunizations and Pregnancy

-Your immunity protects both you and your fetus.
-After you have been immunized (vaccinated) against or infected by a virus or bacteria, your body develops an immunity to that infectious agent.
+Your immunity protects both you and your unborn baby (fetus).
+After you have been immunized (vaccinated) against or infected by a virus or bacteria, your body forms an immunity to it.
 Full immunity can protect you from future infection, either for a lifetime or a limited period.
-Partial immunity strengthens your body's ability to fight that infection.
+Partial immunity strengthens how well your body can fight that infection.

-Before you become pregnant, be sure to review your immunization history with your health professional.
-To ensure a healthy pregnancy, make sure that you are immune to the following before conceiving:
+Before you become pregnant, be sure to review your immunization history with your doctor.
+Even if you had a vaccine as a child, it doesn't guarantee that you are now fully immune.
+It depends on the virus or bacteria.

 Before pregnancy: Rubella, measles, mumps, chickenpox

-If you don't know whether you're immune to rubella, measles, or chickenpox, talk to your doctor about a blood test for antibodies to that virus.
-If you aren't immune, have the vaccination before becoming pregnant.
+If you don't know if you're immune to rubella, measles, or chickenpox, talk to your doctor about a blood test for antibodies to that virus.
+If you aren't immune, have the vaccination before you get pregnant.
 To allow time for your body to develop antibodies to the virus, keep using birth control for at least 4 weeks after the vaccination.footnote 1

-Before or during pregnancy: Flu (influenza) and whooping cough (pertussis)
+Before or during pregnancy: Flu (influenza), COVID-19, and whooping cough (pertussis)

-and whooping cough are dangerous diseases for newborns and young infants.
-The flu can also be dangerous for you when you're pregnant.
-Getting the flu and Tdap vaccines during pregnancy is considered safe for your fetus.
+Flu, COVID-19, and whooping cough (pertussis) are dangerous diseases for newborns and young infants.
+The flu and COVID-19 can also be dangerous for you when you're pregnant.
+Getting the flu, COVID-19, and Tdap (tetanus, diphtheria, and pertussis) vaccines during pregnancy is considered safe for your fetus.
 And these vaccines protect both you and your newborn.
 The National Advisory Committee on Immunization recommends:

-• If you didn't get the yearly flu vaccine yet, get the flu shot before or during your pregnancy.footnote 2 This is especially important if you have a chronic health problem (including asthma).
+• If you didn't get the yearly influenza (flu) vaccine yet, get the flu shot before or during your pregnancy. footnote 2 This is especially important if you have a chronic health problem (including asthma).
 The intranasal vaccine contains live virus, so it is not used during pregnancy.

 • Get the COVID-19 vaccine before or during your pregnancy.footnote 3